 Some transactions can be compressed in order to make them more convenient for relay and are referred to as Private Transactions.

-There are two ways to spend DASH
+There are two ways to pay DASH

 Staking (via MySTASH)